 Prevent phishing attacks on your users

-As a G Suite administrator, you can help your users avoid phishing attacks by implementing the Password Alert extension to users of your domain.
+As an administrator, you can help your users avoid phishing attacks by implementing the Password Alert extension to users of your domain.
 Password Alert will detect if users enter their Google password into any web sites other than the Google Sign in page accounts.google.com.

 In addition to the default features of the Chrome extension, administrators can deploy the Password Alert Server to enable password alert auditing, send email alerts, and force end-users to change their Google password if entered into a non-trusted web site.

 To deploy the Password Alert extension and server for a Google Cloud domain you manage, refer to the Password Alert Deployment Guide.
 The Deployment Guide describes the following critical steps required for a successful deployment of Password Alert:

 - Configuring and deploying the Password Alert Server hosted on the Google App Engine application

 - Configuring and deploying the Password Alert Chrome extension and policies

 - Using the Password Alert Administrator interface